tjav/upskillingquests/Security/Identity/Identity-1.md

 ## Outcome

 Create Windows Server 2019 VM in your subscription and promote it to a Domain Controller (DC).
-After the DC was promoted, creat a new Organizational Unit (OU) in the domain and under that OU create a test user and a testgroup.
+After the DC was promoted, create a new Organizational Unit (OU) in the domain and under that OU create a test user and a test group.
 Add the user to the group.
-Then install Azure AD Connect on the domain controller (eventhough it is not a recommended practce, it suits the purposes of this quest).
+Then install Azure AD Connect on the domain controller (even though it is not a recommended practice, it suits the purposes of this quest).
 Then setup AAD Connect with a configuration that best matches the goals and requirements.
 Ensure that the test user and group is synchronized to the Azure AD.
-Check if you can authenticate to the Azure Portal with the user (the authenticatin must sucseed even if the user has no access to resources in Azure).
+Check if you can authenticate to the Azure Portal with the user (the authentication must succeed even if the user has no access to resources in Azure).

 As a bonus or extra add-on to this challenge: customize the Azure AD logon experiences for the users for your own branding.